Change

 b.
 Partnerships, M&A, and business integration

 The IHI Group conducts joint business activities with numerous other companies in the form of joint ventures and cooperation in marketing, technology, and production.
 The Group also makes effective use of M&A in order to expedite business expansion into growth markets, supplement its underlying technologies, and generate synergies, among other purposes.
 However, such activities may not deliver the benefits originally expected due to changes in the economic environment, legal regulations, unforeseen cost increases, or other factors.
 Moreover, if the Group judges that the benefits originally expected cannot be obtained, it may decide to suspend or terminate business integration based on a partnership with another company.
-The Group’s operating results and financial position could be adversely affected as a result.
+The Group's business performance and financial position could be adversely affected as a result.

 c.
 Country risk